jrosell/playground4rocker/README.md

 ## Github Actions

-With [.github/workflows/main.yml](.github/workflows/main.yml) last R package versions are used (faster but unsafer).
+With [.github/workflows/last.yml](.github/workflows/last.yml) last R package versions are used.
+ETA 1 min (faster but unsafer).

-With [.github/workflows/renv.yml](.github/workflows/renv.yml) locked R packave versions are used (slower but more reproducible).
+With [.github/workflows/renv.yml](.github/workflows/renv.yml) locked R packave versions are used.
+ETA 16 min (slower but more reproducible).

 The output files will be uploaded as an artifact zip of the executed jobs.